NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 $^{3}$ Bioinformatics and Analytics Core, University of Missouri, Columbia, Missouri, USA.

-$^{4}$ Department of Veterinary Pathobiology, University of Missouri, Columbia, Missouri, USA.
+$^{4}$ Department of Pathobiology and Integrative Biomedical Sciences, University of Missouri, Columbia, Missouri, USA.

 $^{5}$ Department of Radiology, University of Missouri, Columbia, Missouri, USA.